coderefinery/hpc-containers/content/first_build.rst

 Summary
 -------
 This lesson taught you how to build a basic container using Apptainer from a definition file.
 You've learned a critical skill in containerization, enabling you to create reproducible and portable environments for a wide range of scientific applications.
 This capability is foundational in leveraging the full potential of HPC resources while ensuring consistency across different computing environments.

+.. exercise:: Build a simple container and test it

+   Build a simple container on your cluster.
+You do not have to use the example above.
+Test the following:
+   1. Start a terminal shell on the container and run a command such as ``date``
+   2. Test the `runscript` command that you have set.
+How do you run it and what is the output?